mindtec/gitlab/README.rst

    - GitLab, RubyGems and all other required components installed from latest upstream versions.
+   - Use gems backup and whenever for scheduled backups
    - Set GitLab admin password and email on firstboot (convenience, security).
    - Set GitLab domain to serve on first boot (convenience).